architcs12b1007/BabylonMeshExtrusion/README.md

 2. Create a cube mesh object in the scene.

-3.Implement the following extrusion features:
+3. Implement the following extrusion features:

    a.
 User Input: Allow user to select a face to be extruded with the first mouse click, on the second click the extrusion operation should be complete and the original mesh modified.

    b.
 Extrusion Animation: When the user triggers the extrusion action, smoothly animate the cube's vertices to create the extrusion effect.

 4. Implement additional features such as resetting the cube enhance the user experience.